Master of Legal Studies (MLS) Online

 - LAW 507 - Legal Analysis, Writing, and Research

 Courses are 7.5 weeks or 16 weeks in length.
 They are offered during the fall, spring and summer semesters.
 New online courses are added each semester.
-Students are a part of the UA Online campus.
+Students are a part of the Arizona Online campus.

 *Note: The University of Arizona, like all higher education institutions, is required to obtain authorization from individual states to enroll students residing outside of Arizona.
-Check the Online Eligibility by State: https://uaonline.arizona.edu/about/eligibility-state-authorization
+Check eligibility and state authorization.

 The cost is fixed at $650 per unit (excluding Mandatory University fees).